SPRING FLOOD OUTLOOK

 significant changes occur subsequent to this Outlook, additional

-Outlooks can be released to address needs.
+Outlooks can be released to update expected conditions.

 Additional river information, including the monthly Water Supply